Skip to Content

 Slow Cooker Bone Broth

 The main difference between chicken broth and bone broth is the time you cook the broth.
-Bone broth takes much longer to cook, giving time for collagen, amino acids, and other nutrients time to extract from the bones.
-It creates a more nutrient-dense broth with a richer flavor.
+Bone broth takes much longer to cook, giving time for flavor to develop.

 You can even use the bones from our chicken quarters or chicken thigh recipes.
 This is the ultimate way to get the most out of your chicken dinner.

-• Adding an acidic ingredient like vinegar helps break down the collagen and extract more nutrients from the chicken carcass.
+• Adding an acidic ingredient like vinegar helps break down the collagen.

-• A long, slow simmer breaks down the connective tissues and helps draw out more flavor and nutrients to create a rich, flavorful broth.
+• A long, slow simmer breaks down the connective tissues and helps draw out more flavor.

 • Using a slow cooker makes this a hands-free, no-fuss recipe.
 You can set it up in the morning and leave it all day without having to worry about stirring or watching it.